HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 John W. Ransom - Raymond James & Associates, Inc.

-All right, I'm going to try to apply for the A.J. waiver, see if I can – we did a quick calc of the revenue that you're acquiring.
+All right.
+I'm going to try to apply for the A.J. waiver, see if I can (51:43).
+We did a quick calc of the revenue that you're acquiring.
 It looks like around $2.5 billion.
-What's your – do you think you (51:57) get those margins to your company average?
+Do you think you can, over time, get those margins to your company average?
 I mean, that's where the big EBITDA number, obviously.

 R. Milton Johnson - HCA Healthcare, Inc.

-First of all, let me just start – this is Milton, John.
+First of all, let me just clarify – this is Milton, John.
 Let me just clarify on the amount of revenue.
 Looking at the acquisitions that we have announced, including the hospitals that we've closed, and that would be Waycross and Tomball, and the South Texas facility from Community.
-And then we've announced, of course, the three hospitals from Tenet in the Houston market, the recently announced Sebring, Weatherford, and Memorial Savannah.
-So if you look at the last 12 months' revenue on all those acquisitions, it would be about $1.5 billion to probably $1.6 billion incremental revenue annually, not $2.5 billion.
+And then, we've announced, of course, the three hospitals from Tenet in the Houston market, the recently announced Sebring, Weatherford, and Memorial Savannah.
+So if you look at the last 12 months' revenue on all those acquisitions, it would be about $1.5 billion – or probably $1.6 billion of incremental revenue annually, not $2.5 billion.

 Samuel N. Hazen - HCA Healthcare, Inc.